 Upon your arrival at Ataturk Airport, you will be met by our representative before transfer to your Hotel.
 Spend the rest of the day at your own leisure.
 Check in time starts at 1500 hrs.
 Istanbul is easy to get around on foot and there are plenty of restaurants and cafes dotted about the city.
 The rest of the afternoon and evening at leisure.

-Overnight: Radisson BLU Pera Hotel, Istanbul (2 nights)
+Overnight: Radisson BLU Pera Hotel or Point Hotel Taksim (2020), Istanbul (2 nights)

 Day 02: Istanbul